denten-books/plain-text/1-metaphor.md

 interest is immediately visible [@shneiderman_future_1982, 251;
 @hutchins_direct_1986, 91].

-The dream of direct manipulation was therefore to achieve a perfect correspondence between "representation" and the "object of interest."
+The goal of direct manipulation was therefore to achieve a perfect correspondence between "representation" and the "object of interest."
-Shneiderman sites Leibniz in reference to symbolic notion, which in theory should "express the exact nature of a thing briefly and, as it were, picture it; then, indeed, the labor of thought is wonderfully diminished" (@shneiderman_direct_1983, 57).
-For Shneiderman and others, a computer game like *Pong* provided the paradigmatic example for direct manipulation.
-When a player rotated a physical knob on gaming console up, or clockwise, the paddle on the screen would move up.
-When the player rotated the knob down, or counter-clockwise, the paddle moved down, thus achieving the correspondence between "operation" and "impact on the object of interest" [@shneiderman_direct_1983, 60].
-By contrast, the conversational model of human--computer interaction was plagued by what researchers considered an arbitrary, symbolic relationship of the sign to its signifier.
-In this way, when using *EMACS*, a text editor commonly found on UNIX systems of the time, one would enter the command `k` in combination with other keys to delete or to "kill" a file, where on other systems, Shneiderman complains, `k` stands for "keep a file," the opposite from killing it [@shneiderman_direct_1983, 65].
-In the direct manipulation paradigm, the sign stands in an "iconic" relationship to the object of interest [@norman_user_1986, 110].
-In other words, like onomatopoetic words, the representing thing resembles the thing it represents.
+Shneiderman sites Leibniz in reference to symbolic notation, which in theory should also "express the exact nature of a thing briefly and, as it were, picture it."
+For Leibniz, the symbol, an exact and portable picture of an idea, could subsequently diminish the mental effort required for abstract thought, leading to a "great advantage for discovery" [@shneiderman_direct_1983, 57].
+Thus, the calculus of Leibniz and his notation for infinitely small and infinitely large numbers---ideas that would not fit on the page or in the mind otherwise, without compact representation [@cajori_history_1923; @thurston_leibnizs_1973; @grabiner_is_1974].
+For Shneiderman and others, a computer game like *Pong* provided the paradigmatic example for direct symbolic manipulation.
+When playing, the player would control a virtual table-tennis paddle by rotating rotate a physical knob on gaming console.
+The movement of the physical knob corresponded directly to the movement of the paddle---clockwise for up and counter-clockwise for down---thus achieving the correspondence between "operation" and the "impact on the object of interest" [@shneiderman_direct_1983, 60].

+By contrast, the conversational model of human--computer interaction was plagued (in their view) by what researchers considered an arbitrary, symbolic relationship of the sign to its signifier.
+In this way, when using *EMACS*, a text editor commonly found on UNIX systems of the time, one would enter the command `k` in combination with other keys to delete or to "kill" a file, where on other systems, Shneiderman complains, `k` stood for "keep a file," the opposite from killing it as one would expect [@shneiderman_direct_1983, 65].
+In the conversational model, the command stood in an arbitrary relationship to the intended effect, where in the direct manipulation model something like the knob and the movement of the paddle related mimetically.
+To be more precise, the direct manipulation paradigm advocated for an "iconic" relationship between representation and the object of interest [@norman_user_1986, 110].
+Like onomatopoetic words, the movement of the knob resembles the movement of the thing it represents.
 Edwin Hutchins, Donald Norman, and James Hollan write: "There is an economy here in that the user's knowledge of the structure of the surface acoustical form has a non-arbitrary relationship to meaning [...]
-The same sort of thing can be done in the design of interface languages " [@norman_cognitive_1991, 123].
+The same sort of thing can be done in the design of interface languages" [@norman_cognitive_1991, 123].
+An iconic image requires no explanation.
+It is intuitive.
+Instead of searching for the right command the user relies on the habituated affordances of real-world objects---table tennis paddles and paper trashcans---to manipulate virtual objects---computer games and file systems.

 Crucially, the immersion in the "mimetic context" of the simulation evoked, in the words of Samuel Taylor Coleridge, "the willing suspension of disbelief"